jedec0x0/sambucks/README.md

 const char GENESIS_COINBASE_TX_HEX[] = "013c01ff0001ffff...785a33d9ebdba68b0";
 ```

-**4. Recompile the binaries**
+**3. Recompile the binaries**

 Recompile everything again.
-Your coin code is ready now.
-Make an announcement for the potential users and enjoy!
+Then it is time to change the world.

-## Building CryptoNote
+## Here is the guidance of building

 ### On *nix